On January 13, 2016, Two Harbors Community Radio (KTwH 99.5 LPFM, Minnesota) celebrated four months on air.

 There is strong interest in expanding the station’s environmental programming, in taking on controversial issues, climate change, and in adding programs that address human and health service issues.

-A newly-won grant from a local foundation will allow further development of their youth radio programming, supporting some six hours a week of student instruction.
+A newly-won grant from a local foundation will allow further development of Kef Media – radio and satellite, supporting some six hours a week of student instruction.
 Eventually, the station plans to air a monthly intergenerational show in which young people interview long-time local residents.
 Kaliher says, “We have an oral historian who got a grant to interview elders in our community about when radio was king, in the ’30s, ’40s, ’50s.
 The intention is that she would also train students to work with her.
 We’ll hook this to our year-long grant.”
 As part of a long-term plan, the station hopes to one day create a satellite studio in the local high school.

 Field broadcasting kits are on the station’s wish list.
 The equipment would allow Kaliher to revisit the possibility of airing field recordings, an expansion of a smaller earlier project, Sounds of the Seasons—Water and Wind in April.
 More practically, board members look for this equipment to expand their weekend programming.

 Kaliher says, “Right now, weekends are pretty much all prerecorded.
 We want to expand that into more live programming.
 People seem to like the idea of having a roving reporter visit the farmers’ markets, the rummage sales, calling in about what people are selling out there.”

 These projects are also designed to attract more volunteers.
 The station already has between 20 and 25 programmers and some 40 active volunteers.
 Babeu says, “We’re recruiting people for weekends, primarily to speak the station IDs, announce community events and run the board.
 That’s a whole new set of volunteers; maybe it’s a gateway drug to getting more excited about radio.”